WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 This section describes a conceptual authentication framework of the DID Auth protocol.
 It relates general concepts of authentication to specific concepts of DID Auth.

 **Authentication of a DID:** Similar to other authentication methods, DID Auth relies on a challenge-response cycle in which a _relying party_ authenticates the DID of an _identity owner_.
-During this cycle, an _identity owner_ demonstrates control of their authentication material that was generated and distributed during DID Record Creation through execution of the authentication proof mechanism.
+During this cycle, an _identity owner_ demonstrates control of their authentication material that was generated and distributed during DID Record Creation through execution of the authentication-proof mechanism.

 **Challenge:** The way an _identity owner_ or their agent encounters an authentication challenge, as well as the format of the challenge, will vary depending on the situation.
 For example, they can come across a "Sign in with DID Auth" button or a QR code on a website.
 Or, in the case of an API call, the _relying party_ may respond to a request by asking for authentication (the HTTP `401 Unauthorized` response is a classic example, although DID Auth covers many use cases beyond HTTP).